 This post was updated on Feb 15, 2017.

 The classic tools Scrum teams use when organizing their work are, of course, whiteboards, charts, and note cards.
-But Scrum project management software can empower you to do so much more — not to mention that it’s a crime for a software development team to ignore handy and effective software!
+But Scrum project management software can empower you to do so much more!
+Plus, using software is the only viable option if you work with a distributed team.

 Agile project management tools are numerous, but if you don’t want to extend your project budget, here is a selection of free Scrum tools that will let you manage Agile software development more effectively without spending any extra.
 Don’t miss our expert Q&A on how to select the right Agile project management tool for your needs at the end of this post.